dekuNukem/duckyPad/getting_started.md

 * Press `Run this script!` to test-run it on your computer. **`MAKE SURE YOU TRUST THE SCRIPT!`**

-* Test-run starts after a 2-second delay.

 * Test-run can't get past [Windows User Account Control](resources/pics/app/uac.png) screens.
 You'll have to run it on real thing.

 * On macOS, if test-run doesn't work, [go to System Preferences -> Security & Privacy -> Accessibility](resources/pics/app/macos.png), unlock, remove then add the app.

-* Test-run might not be 100% accurate, some keys like `Capslock` and `Numlock` can't be emulated in software.
-Run your scripts on the real thing if you're not sure.
+* Test-run might not be 100% accurate, some keys and commands like `Capslock` or `SWCOLOR` can't be emulated in software.
+Always test on the real thing.

 ### Settings & Updates